18F/handbook/docs/09-security/incident-response-plan.md

 [Remediate](#remediate):

-*   If ***suspicious activity*** is suspected or other unanswered questions exist, create database dumps, take disk snapshots of relevant volumes, get screen captures of anomalous activity ***before making changes*** such that post-remedation forensic analysis is supported.
+*   If ***suspicious activity*** is suspected or other unanswered questions exist, create database dumps, take disk snapshots of relevant volumes, get screen captures of anomalous activity ***before making changes*** such that post-remediation forensic analysis is supported.
 *   The responders work to contain and remediate the issue; timelines vary based on the assessed severity.
 *   The IC coordinates, communicates, and tracks the investigation and remediation.
 *   If appropriate to the situation, the IC coordinates with the Product Owner (PO) to notify affected customers.